Topics Map > Active Learning > Small Teaching Strategies

 - Read at least one new book on teaching and learning every year.

 - Join the email list of Faculty Focus or The Chronicle of Higher Education.
 Read one or two articles each week on teaching research.

-- Attend programs like Active Teaching Lab to hear how others are integrating technology into their teaching.
+- Attend programs like Active Teaching Lab to hear how others integrate technology into their teaching.

 - Create a personal learning network on Twitter.

-- Attend events on your campus that promote professional development and teaching and learning.
+- Attend events on your campus that promote professional development, teaching, and learning.